 Get live games, news, and sports analysis on computers, mobiles, and streaming devices.

 Hulu + Live TV customers can watch SEC Network on 2 simultaneous streams, which can be increased to 3 mobile devices and unlimited devices when watching from home for $9.99/mo.
-Customers also get 50 hours of cloud DVR, which can be boosted to 200 hours for an additional $9.99/mo.
+Customers also get unlimited hours of cloud DVR for no change.
 Discover the channels, features, and plans the service offers in our Hulu + Live TV review.

 Live college sports, news, and analysis with SEC Network on Sling TV